-This section contains boigraphies of FOTOfusion presenters that will be present this year.
+This section contains biographies of FOTOfusion presenters that will be present this year.

 Evan Jane Kriss is an accomplished photographic editor, director and content curator who conceives compelling creative solutions and produces engaging content for a range of media outlets.
-Presently a Content Curator at Catch & Review Television, an award-winning content curation and licensing company hired by top ad agencies and brands to produce television ads for clients; and a Reviewer with Eyeist, a unique online portfolio reviewing service.
-Formerly the Photo Editor of the Washington Post Magazine, a Picture Editor at The New York Times Magazine, and held various roles within the photo department at Time Magazine.
+Recently a Contract Business Affairs Manager in Marcom (Marketing & Communications) at Apple, curating, developing and licensing content used in marketing deliverables to demonstrate functionality in various Apple devices.
+Presently a Reviewer with Eyeist, a unique online portfolio/project reviewing service for amateur and professional photographers, and a Judge of WildCare’s annual photography contest.
+Formerly a Content Curator with Catch&Release Television, Photo Editor of The Washington Post Magazine, Picture Editor at The New York Times Magazine, and a Photo Researcher/Editor and Photo Contest Editor at Time Magazine.

 Erika Larsen is a multidisciplinary storyteller who believes that photography is one of the most important ways to explore our understanding of time.
 She is fascinated by the way we communicate with nature and often focuses on people that maintain strong relationships to the natural world.
 Her monograph ‘Sami-Walking with Reindeer’, a reflection of her time living in the Scandinavian Arctic, was published in 2013.
 Larsen was a 2017 Fellow with National Geographic Society for an ongoing project exploring how ritual can help us communicate our relationship to liminality, consciousness, and daily life.